-It’s an entranced feeling, like I step into another realm, a different dimension.
+It’s like over the wall I step into another realm. like I step into another realm.
 All my senses sharpen.
-My mind enters a heightened state of alertness, awareness, and focus.
+My mind enters a heightened state of alert, awareness, and focus.
 It’s like I’m back in time, way back.
 I feel a compelling purpose for me of some kind when I’m over there, like I have invisible guides all around me.

 I’m finding so much treasure it’s unimaginable.
 I still tell and show no one except my wife and business partner.
 He has a hard time believing I’m actually finding all this on my own.
 So, he comes over one evening and joins me.